CartoDB/documentation/app/content/carto-user-manual/maps/map-settings.md

 ### LAYERS

-Once your datasets are connected to your map, as explained in this [guide](../../maps/add-source), you can use Builder to discover key insights about your location data.
-This guide describes how to view and work with map layers in the CARTO Builder.
+Once your data sources are connected to your map, as explained in this [guide](../../maps/add-source), you can use Builder to analyse and discover key insights from your location data.
+This guide describes how to work with map layers in CARTO Builder.

-When opening a map, layers for the selected map appear.
-The layers list appears by default, displaying the basemap and map data layer(s) that are the backbone for rendering your visualization.
+When opening a map, all added layers for the selected map appear in the left side panel.
+The layers list appears by default, displaying the basemap and map data layer(s) that are the backbone for your visualization.

 ![Map layers](/img/cloud-native-workspace/maps/map_paris.png)

-When working with layers in the layer list of Builder, the following features are available:
+The following features are available in the list of layers of your map in Builder:

-- **Layers label:** Layers are created alphabetically (A, B, C, D) and each layer displays a unique color.
-Each layer icon displays the geometry type behind the data as either point, line, polygon, or empty.
+- **Layers label:** layers are provided with a label that is created alphabetically (A, B, C, D).
+Also each layer is labeled with a unique color to help you distinguish them.
+Each layer icon displays the geometry type behind the data as either a point, line, polygon, or empty.

-- **Layers order:** Layers are rendered from bottom to top, with basemaps being the bottom layer.
+- **Layers order:** layers are rendered from bottom to top, with basemaps being the bottom layer.
 Click and drag a layer to rearrange the hierarchal order of how layers are rendered on your map.

-- **Layer settings:** To apply custom styling to your layer.
+- **Layer settings:** to apply custom styling to your layer.

 ![Map layers settings](/img/cloud-native-workspace/maps/map_layer_settingsss.png)

-- **Rename layer:** Click on the layer title to edit the name of the layer.
+- **Rename layer:** click on the layer title to edit the name of the layer.

 ![Map layers rename](/img/cloud-native-workspace/maps/map_layer_rename.png)

-- **Duplicate layer:** To create a copy of your layer.
+- **Duplicate layer:** to create a copy of your layer and to add it to the map.

 ![Map layers duplicate](/img/cloud-native-workspace/maps/map_layer_duplicate.png)

-- **Show/hide layer:** To show/hide the layer in the map.
+- **Show/hide layer:** to show/hide the layer in the map.

 ![Map layers show or hide](/img/cloud-native-workspace/maps/map_layer_hide.png)

-- **Remove layer:** To remove a layer from the map.
+- **Remove layer:** to remove a layer from the map.

 ![Map layers remove](/img/cloud-native-workspace/maps/map_layer_remove.png)